gabrielelanaro/gabrielelanaro.github.io/blog/_posts/2020-05-05-flashcard-and-memory.md

 ## Modeling memory

 How can we design a spaced repetition system?
 First of all let's model the memory of the user.
 Say we have a flashcard previously unknown.
 We study it, and at least while it's in front of us we should be able to recall it correctly (just by reading it).
-If we hide the card, we can expect a few moments later to forget about it.
+If we hide the card, we can expect a few moments later to forget its content.

 How fast do we forget it?
 A popular model is based on a negative exponential function (the model is commonly referred as [Forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve))

 $$
 R = e^{-\frac{t}{S}}